Uthman-lab/SwiftKnowledgeBase/README.md

 3. **Usage:** Instructions on how to use the feature.

-4. **Screenshots/Examples:** Include relevant visual aids (screenshots) or code snippets to illustrate the feature.
+4. **Screenshots/Examples:** Include relevant visual aids (screenshots) or code examples to illustrate the feature.

 5. **Known Issues/Future Improvements:** List any known limitations or planned enhancements. (e.g., "Future improvements include adding user-defined custom themes.")